collivier/ansible-role-xtesting/docs/gates/gates.md

   - [tag + digest requires podman >= 3.3](https://github.com/collivier/ansible-role-xtesting/commit/ff9fb53d5df862aa22fa9235e9ba24a040be07fa)
   - [Improve podman logics](https://github.com/collivier/ansible-role-xtesting/commit/44844e64080a11f3d057f459a89e54a52c8b3280)

-**and updating XtestingCI is so easier**
+**and updating XtestingCI is so much easier**

 ### current limits

 - Podman client and server versions must be compatible
-- runnning all the verification jobs ends after weeks and additional servers should be added
+- running all the verification jobs ends after weeks and additional servers should be added
 - A few jobs must be also executed before merge to detect maximum of bugs as early as possible